 Fellows spend their first year rotating with the UPMC Insurance Services Division executive team.
 UPMC is the largest medical and behavioral health insurer in western Pennsylvania, insuring more than 3.5 million lives.
 UPMC Insurance Services Division serves as the centralized hub for a wide array of health insurance plan services and operates in the Downtown Pittsburgh campus located at the US Steel Tower.

-Fellows participate in core functional rotations, a service line, and an externship during their first year of the program and pursue a specific interest during their second year of the program.
+Fellows participate in core functional rotations and an externship during their first year of the program and pursue a specific interest during their second year of the program.
 Upon completion of the program, fellows are prepared to move into highly competitive roles within the organization.